kiba/Writings/notes.md

 Coding ideas:

-Index - generate an index of words and their locators.
-Dice - Write a program to roll dices for quests and such.
+index - generate an index of words and their locators. dice - Write a program to roll dices for quests and such. forum-layout - Write a program to generate a forum-layout for use in stories.

 Writing ideas:

 Multi-dimensional travel